 Integrating and building upon traditional data analysis methods, decomposition trees not only enable deeper insights but also facilitate more strategic decision-making across various domains.
 This advantage is crucial in environments where decisions must be informed by a comprehensive understanding of complex data interactions.
 Through their ability to dynamically adjust and drill down into specific data points, decomposition trees empower analysts to make informed, timely decisions that are backed by a robust analysis of the underlying data, greatly enhancing the decision-making process over what pivot tables can provide.

-While pivot tables are widely used across various platforms such as Microsoft Excel, Google Sheets, and Tableau, decomposition trees are a specialized tool primarily available in advanced BI and analytics software like Power BI and Qlik Sense.
+While pivot tables are widely used across various platforms such as Microsoft Excel, Google Sheets, and Tableau, decomposition trees are a specialized tool primarily available in advanced BI and analytics software like Power BI and Qlik Sense — enriched with AI Splits for automated root cause insights.
 Look for an option to build a decomposition tree in your suite and give it a try to witness its transformative power firsthand.
 Should you ever need that traditional way of data drilling, you can still create a pivot table in both Qlik Sense (learn more) and Power BI (here’s how).